Driving Test Information

 The test starts with an eyesight test.
 The examiner will ask you to read a number plate of a vehicle at a distance of about 20.5 metres (If you’re unable to read the plate you will fail the test).

-The examiner will then ask you two of the ‘show-me tell-me questions‘.
+During your test the examiner will ask you one ‘tell me’ question at the start of the test and also one ‘show me’ question whilst you are driving, these are known as ‘show-me tell-me questions‘.
 If you incorrectly answer one or both of the questions you will get one minor fault.

 During the driving part of the test you will be expected to drive safely in various road situations, some of them will be at higher speed limits.
 You will also be asked to perform one of the reversing manoeuvres and you may also be asked to perform an emergency stop.

-For about 10 minutes during your test you'll have to drive by either following a series of directions, traffic signs, or a combination of both.
-The examiner may show you a diagram to help you understand where you'll be going.
+For about 20 minutes during your test you'll have to drive by either following a series of directions and traffic signs either direct from the examiner or from a satellite navigation device.
+The examiner will explain this fully to you during your test.

 The purpose of this is to assess your ability to drive safely whilst at the same time having to make your own decisions in order to reach your target destination.
 Whilst following these directions your driving will still be being monitored by your examiner.